Nikon Df vs Sony A7 II

-The Nikon Df and the Sony Alpha A7 II are two enthusiast cameras that were officially introduced, respectively, in November 2013 and November 2014.
+The Nikon Df and the Sony Alpha A7 II are two enthusiast cameras that were announced, respectively, in November 2013 and November 2014.
 The Df is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 16.2 megapixel, whereas the Sony provides 24 MP.
+The Nikon has a resolution of 16.2 megapixels, whereas the Sony provides 24 MP.

-An illustration of the physical size and weight of the Nikon Df and the Sony A7 II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Df – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Nikon Df and the Sony A7 II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably smaller (23 percent) than the Nikon Df.
 Moreover, the A7 II is markedly lighter (21 percent) than the Df.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.